Segre classes and Kempf-Laksov formula in algebraic cobordism: Introduction

+In the special case $A^*=CH^*$ the two notions of Segre classes actually coincide and moreover $P_{CH}(z,x)=1$, therefore our expression recovers the classical statement since the only non zero coefficient is $a_{(0,\tred,0)}$.
+For a less trivial application involving formal group laws given by polynomials, we refer the reader to \cite{HudsonMatsumuraInf} in which we described more explicitly the case of infinitesimal cohomology theories.

+In order to better appreciate the significance of our formula, it may be worth placing it within the wider framework of generalised Schubert calculus.
+In recent years a lot of effort has been devoted to lift results of classical Schubert calculus to $\Omega^*$, in a fashion similar to what Bressler--Evens did in \cite{BraidBressler,SchubertBressler} for topological cobordism.
+In particular, this line of research was pioneered by Calm\'{e}s--Petrov--Zanoulline (\cite{SchubertCalmes}) and Hornbostel--Kiritchenko (\cite{SchubertHornbostel}) who studied the algebraic cobordism of flag manifolds.
+Later, the attention shifted to flag bundles with contributions given by Kiritchenko--Krishna (\cite{EquivariantKiritchenko}), Calmes--Zainoulline--Zhong (\cite{EquivariantCalmes}) and the first author (\cite{ThomHudson,GeneralisedHudson}).

-In these attempts, more caution is required in interpreting the results obtained.
-On the one hand this is due to the fact that not all Schubert varieties have a well defined notion of fundamental class, only those that are l.c.i. schemes.
-On the other hand all these techniques inherently depend on the choice of the resolution $\widetilde{X}_{I(w)}^{BS}\stackrel{\psi_{I(w)}}\longrightarrow X_w$, which in general is not unique.
-This is reflected at the polynomial level, since the good stability properties enjoyed by double Schubert and Grothendieck polynomials so far could not be reproduced for $\Omega^*$.
+It should be noticed, however, that the interpretation of such results requires a little caution.
+On the one hand this is due to the fact that not all Schubert varieties have a well defined notion of fundamental class, only those that are local complete intersection schemes.
+On the other hand, all classical techniques inherently depend on the choice of a resolution, which in general is not unique.
+This dependence can be also observed when one considers the polynomials describing the classes: so far for $\Omega^*$ it has not been possible to identify stable representatives, \textit{i.e.} which are independent of $e$.
+From this perspective $[Y_\lambda \to \Gr_d(E)]_\Omega$, which we refer to as the \emph{Damon--Kempf--Laksov class}, has the advantage of being stable along the natural maps of the infinite system of Grassmann bundles obtained by increasing the size of the vector bundle $E$.
+As a consequence it becomes possible to define a generalisation of Schur/Grothendieck polynomials in the context of algebraic cobordism, an aspect of the theory that we intend to develop in our future works.

-To this day essentially all efforts have been devoted to the study of flag bundles, while Grassmann bundles have not received much attention and, more specifically, no one has tried to adapt the computation by Kempf and Laksov.
-In \cite{HIMN}, together with T. Ikeda and H. Naruse, we generalized such computation to connective $K$-theory, an oriented cohomology theory obtained from $\Omega^*$ which can be specialized to both $\CH^*$ and $K^0$.
-In this context we managed to obtain a determinantal formula for the Schubert classes $[X_\lambda]_{\CK}$.
-This was achieved by combining the geometric input given by Kempf-Laksov's resolution $\widetilde{X}^{KL}_\lambda\stackrel{\varphi_\lambda}\longrightarrow X_\lambda$, with an algorithmic procedure modelled after the one used by Kazarian in \cite{Kazarian} to express the fundamental classes of the Schubert varieties of Grassmann bundles of symplectic and orthogonal type.
-Given this state of things it looked reasonable to try and see whether or not this procedure could be further generalized to $\Omega^*$.